 My computer powers up all lights, fans, HDD and VGA fan… but nothing comes up on screen.... have checked all connections and monitor... was working fine... then left off for few months now nothing on screen... any suggestions will help...

-As a matter of fact, Windows black screen of death is a common issue.
+Windows's black screen of death is a common issue.
 Here, for a better troubleshooting guide you can see How Do I Solve Windows 10 Booting to a Black Screen with Easy.

 Don't worry.
-In today's post, I am going to show you not one but a number of suggestions that may help you to get rid of the annoying "computer turns on but no display on monitor or keyboard" issue, so keep on trying till you get rid of the error.
+In this post today, I will show you not one but a number of suggestions that may help you get rid of this annoying "computer turns on but no display on monitor or keyboard" issue.
+You can try each of them until you get rid of the error.

 Part 1.
 How to Recover Data When PC Turns On but No Display

-After that, boot your computer from the MiniTool Bootable disk to get the following window.
+Boot your computer from the MiniTool Bootable disk to get the following window.

 Warning: Never save the selected files to the drive where you lost your data.
 Otherwise, the lost/deleted files will be overwritten.

 With data safely transferred, you can begin to fix your computer starts but screen remains blank issue.